Who is guaranteed accommodation

 Making a prepayment when you accept your accommodation offer

-You’ll need to make a prepayment if you’re a postgraduate student or an undergraduate student staying on in halls for another year.
+You'll need to make a prepayment if you're a new or returning postgraduate student, or an undergraduate student staying in halls for another year.

-This prepayment will be £350 for postgraduate students and £150 for undergraduate students.
-We'll refund this prepayment if you cancel your room by 1 July.
+This prepayment will be £150 for undergraduate students and £350 for postgraduate students.
+We'll refund this prepayment if you cancel your room by 1 July or 1 September for new postgraduates.
 Otherwise, it will be deducted from your first instalment of accommodation fees.

 If you do not make your prepayment when you accept your accommodation offer, your offer will be withdrawn.